amachitadze/Tradicon/GUIDE.md

 The project is built with Vite and vanilla TypeScript, structured as follows:

 -   `public/`: Contains static assets that are copied directly to the build output.
-    -   `manifest.json`: The Progressive Web App (PWA) manifest.
-    -   `sw.js`: The service worker for offline functionality.
+(Note: `sw.js` and `manifest.json` are now generated automatically during the build process).
 -   `index.html`: The main HTML entry point for the application.
 -   `index.tsx`: The main TypeScript module that initializes the app, binds event listeners, and manages the overall flow.
 -   `index.css`: The global stylesheet for the application.